Microsoft.FeatureManagement Updates

 Floating Context Support

 The original design for the feature management library relied on applications to have an ambient context.
 An application's ambient context could be used in feature filters to obtain information such as user identity and other information relevant when toggling features.
 This led to a disconnect in console applications which do not have an ambient context in most cases.
-Now application's without an ambient context can float a context into the feature management system by using the new IFeatureManager.IsEnabledAsync<TContext>(string feature, TContext context)
+Now application's without an ambient context can float a context into the feature management system by using the new IFeatureManager.IsEnabledAsync<TContext>(string feature, TContext context) method.
+The context parameter is able to be consumed by feature filters that implement IContextualFeatureFilter.

 Consumption

-The ability to pass a context when evaluating a feature has been added to IFeatureManager
+The ability to pass a context when evaluating a feature has been added to IFeatureManager.

 IFeatureManager fm = services.GetRequiredService<IFeatureManager>();